nicolasbaret/vfc_ci_tutorial/README.md

 setup the CI pipeline and generate the report on a simple example.

-The goal of this example is to compute a basic dot product on two vectors generated with a fixed with random seed.
+The goal of this example is to compute a basic dot product on two vectors generated with a fixed random seed.
 The computation is done with a naive method, and the function that does it can be found at the beginning of `main.c`.
 The goal will be to use Verificarlo CI to measure the numerical accuracy of the naive implementation, before adding a better version of the algorithm and